kaustubholpadkar/Linear_Regression_with_Tensorflow.js/README.md

 Simulation of Linear Regression algorithm using P5.JS and Tensorflow.js

 ## Overview
-I have created the simulation of Linear Regression algorithm using P5.JS graphics library and Tensorflow.js Deep Learning library.
+I have created the simulation of Linear Regression using P5.JS graphics library and Tensorflow.js Deep Learning library.
 <br>
 <br>
 User can insert the data-points on canvas at runtime and accordingly the bestfit line would change its parameters.
 <br>
 <br>
-Tensorflow.js is used for optimization of loss function.
+Tensorflow.js is used for minimization of loss function.
 <br>
 <br>
 **sketch.js** contains the core logic for the simulation.